 Students are cautioned that no credit toward a graduate degree can be earned before completion of the conditional program.

-Non-major conditional program for students whose baccalaureate is not in Psychology
+III.
+Non-major conditional program for students whose baccalaureate is not in Psychology:

-The following prerequisites (or their equivalents) must be completed before beginning the Master’s program.
+The following 23 units of prerequisites (or their equivalents) must be completed before beginning the Master’s program.